grantukas/SmartMirror/README-dylandewolfe.md

 ## Contributions
 - Researched, iplemented and setup the News API
   - The News API was implemented using a data science library, Pandas, to easily pull the current news headlines and display them in a readable format.
+  - There were a few hiccups with the News API, to begin with, the module was setup to pull from BBC world news, so that had to be changed
+  - The formatting in Pandas was kind of a headache, because I am used to using pandas primarily in jupyter notebooks.
+  - Once that was all ironed out the News displayed properly and I was very pleased with the output.

 - Researched, implemented and sestup the google Calandar API
   - The calandar API was simple to implement, google had a quickstart module that was simple to implement and format.